openblockchains/awesome-solidity/README.md

-# Tulips :tulip::tulip::tulip: on the Blockchain! - Public Distributed (Hyper) Ledger
+# Tulips :tulip::tulip::tulip: on the Blockchain! - Public Distributed (Hyper) Ledger Book

 Learn by Example from the Real World (Anno 1637) - Buy!
 Sell!
 Hold!
 Enjoy the Beauty of Admiral of Admirals, Semper Augustus and More.

-## Transactions (Hyper) Ledger / Book
+## Transactions (Hyper) Ledger Book

 | From                | To           | What                      | Qty |
 |---------------------|--------------|---------------------------|----:|